CodengineIO/htn_testing/README.md

 - Run ```docker-compose -f docker-compose.yaml up --build -d```

 **NOTE:** If the build fails because of the host operating system killing the process for using too many resources, just re-run it until successful.
 It will eventually work.
 It helps if ```docker-compose build``` is the only process running  (the 'builder' is a resource hog).

-## Configuration Files ##

-These used to be secreted, but apparently sharing is allowed now.
-So, you can find the "Friends and Family" (aka Pioneers) configurations here: [https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html](https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html)

-Now you can automate fetching the latest "Friends and Family" (aka Pioneers) configurations files with [this script](scripts/get_ff_files.sh).

 ## Updates ##